tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

 Tundra was quietly the most decorated team of the entire season.
 I say quietly because people haven't been characterizing Tundra's year as "dominant."
 Even in Wyk's yearly [pre-TI fan poll](https://x.com/wykrhm/status/1963136350582194506), Tundra doesn't even show up on the charts.

+<blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">Fan Favorites going in to The International.
+Looks like this time we have a clear favorite unlike last year.<br><br>We are ONE DAY out!!
+This time tomorrow.
+Let&#39;s GO!! <a href="https://twitter.com/hashtag/TI14?src=hash&amp;ref_src=twsrc%5Etfw">#TI14</a> <a href="https://twitter.com/hashtag/Dota2?src=hash&amp;ref_src=twsrc%5Etfw">#Dota2</a> <a href="https://t.co/Ay0FVQNzyY">pic.twitter.com/Ay0FVQNzyY</a></p>&mdash; Wykrhm Reddy (@wykrhm) <a href="https://twitter.com/wykrhm/status/1963136350582194506?ref_src=twsrc%5Etfw">September 3, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 But then I scroll up and I'm like holy moly check out all those medals.

 Also, looking back, the Dyrachyo Tundra run feels like a fever dream.
 The man literally walked into Tundra after not playing pro since Copenhagen TI, got to grand finals in all four tournaments he played (PLAYGROUND 1 -> Wallachia S3), 3:0'd his old team at BLAST Slam II, and then just left Dota.
 What the hell even was that.